rrwick/Basecalling-comparison/README.md

 ## Basecallers tested

 For each basecaller I have only used the training model(s) included with the program.
 Custom training of the neural net is out of scope for this analysis.
-Similarly, whenever low-level tuning parameters were available, I stuck with the defaults.
+Similarly, whenever low-level tuning parameters were available, I used the defaults.

-When a basecaller had many versions, I've skipped testing patch versions that were superceded.
-E.g. I only tested Albacore v1.1.2, not v1.1.0 or v1.1.1.
+When a basecaller had many versions, I've skipped testing patch versions that were superseded.
+E.g. I tested Albacore v1.1.2 but not v1.1.0 and v1.1.1.